mtwardawski/opendut/doc/src/user-manual/edgar/setup.md

 This will configure your operating system and start the *EDGAR Service*, which will receive its configuration from *CARL*.

+## Download EDGAR from CARL
+You can download the EDGAR binary as tarball from one of CARLs endpoints.

+The archive can be requested at `https://{CARL-HOST}/api/edgar/{architecture}/download`.

+Available architectures are:
+- x86_64-unknown-linux-gnu
+- armv7-unknown-linux-gnueabihf
+- aarch64-unknown-linux-gnu

+Once downloaded, extract the files with the command `tar xvf opendut-edgar-{architecture}.tar.gz`.
+It will then be extracted into the folder which is the current work directory.
+You might want to use another directory of your choice.

 ## CAN Setup
 - Only if you want to use CAN, it is mandatory to set the environment variable `OPENDUT_EDGAR_SERVICE_USER`.